Jt80149/dotfiles/homefiles.md

 I did have to ask Co-pilot for help getting the source new_bashrc to check for errors.
 When I tried to use the command (source ~/new_bashrc) it told me the file never existed.
 I asked co-pilot what needed to  be done to achieve this in ubuntu and it told me that I also have to make the new baschrc file and copy that to the homefiles as well.

+The last thing I did as I don't know all the commands i did ask co pilot how to copy files and it helped by spitting out the code to do so.